The definability of $\mathbb{E}$ in self-iterable mice: Mixed bicephali

 Remarks similar to those in \ref{rem:segmented}, regarding fine structure and ultrapowers, also apply to mis-bicephali.
-Moreover, ultrapowers of such are always constructed at the unsquashed level.
+Ultrapowers of such are always constructed at the unsquashed level.
 This works like for type 2 bicephali in \cite[\S9]{fsit}.
+The reader should now recall the two examples of proper seg-pms in \ref{rem:segmented}; in the comparison argument to follow we need to deal with these and more general examples.

+In a normal iteration tree $\Tt$, the exchange ordinal $\nu^\Tt_\alpha$ associated with extender $E^\Tt_\alpha$ is usually the strict sup of generators $\nu(E^\Tt_\alpha)$.
+For our trees on mixed bicephali, it is convenient to tweak this in special cases; the tweak makes the proof of iterability of bicephali slightly smoother.